Kong/docs.konghq.com/app/enterprise/1.3-x/admin-api/index.md

 client/service.
 Certificates are optionally associated with SNI objects to tie a cert/key pair to one or more hostnames.

+If intermediate certificates are required in addition to the main certificate, they should be concatenated together into one string according to the following order: main certificate on the top, followed by any intermediates.

 Certificates can be both [tagged and filtered by tags](#tags).